istvanballok/gardener/docs/usage/shoot_credentials_rotation.md

 #### Operators

-Gardener operators have separate credentials to access their own Grafana instance or Prometheus, Alertmanager, Loki directly.
+Gardener operators have separate credentials to access their own Plutono instance or Prometheus, Alertmanager, Loki directly.
 These credentials are only stored in the shoot namespace in the seed cluster and can be retrieved as follows:

 ```bash